-1. The candidate will use a variety of sources of information to meet needs.
+1. The candidate will select and use a variety of sources of information to meet needs.

-1.1 I can use appropriate sources of IT-based and other forms of information to meet needs.
+1.1 I can select and use appropriate sources of IT-based and other forms of information which match requirements.

 The candidate should be able to use appropriate sources of information to support their work.
-This could be researching an area of learning or information to support an opinion or argument. arry out simple searches for information using links and references to guide direction.
+This could be researching an area of learning or information to support an opinion or argument. carry out simple searches for information using links and references to guide direction.